 The festivities of our Annual Opening Day Celebrations mark the beginning of a new season and we are always honoured to host the local Catholic priest from St Mary’s Star of the Sea in Sorrento who resides over the Blessing of the Fleet, to ensure a safe and bountiful season.
 Ironically this blessing is said to have originated with fishing boats which Couta Boats were originally used for.

 Beach Day Program

-For many years SSCBC has worked with Jenny Todd, PE teacher, St Joseph’s Primary School, Sorrento to provide a beach day experience for the Grade 5 and 6 students.
+For many years SSCBC has worked with St Joseph’s Primary School, Sorrento to provide a beach day experience for the Grade 5 and 6 students.
 The children experience both on and off water activities and have the opportunity to participate in a sailing lesson, enjoy a boat trip to visit the seals and dolphins, SSCBC provide a BBQ lunch and volunteers from the Sorrento Surf Life Saving Club provide nipper activities and overseas water safety.

 Oaks Day – St Joseph’s Primary School